This post may contain affiliate links which won’t change your price but will share some commission.

 I used vegetable broth because I wanted to make a vegetarian cabbage soup.
 But you can use chicken broth or even a beef broth for more flavor.
 However, I wouldn’t just use water, as you can get an extra boost of flavor from the broth.
 Use whichever broth you have or like.

 I used pureed canned tomatoes, but you can use chopped tomatoes or tomato paste instead.
-It’s summer on East Coast of US, so if you happened to have fresh, summer tomatoes, then I encourage you to chop them up and use fresh tomatoes instead of canned.
+If you happened to have fresh, good tomatoes, then I encourage you to chop them up and use fresh tomatoes instead of canned.

 Because you will be using broth, I wouldn’t add any salt at the beginning of cooking.
 All broths have different salt levels, so you don’t want to end up with a soup that is too salty.
 You can always add it at the end and adjust to your needs.